Sacred Geometry: the Flower of Life and its meaning

 Meditate with the flower of lifeWhen you do a meditation observing the flower of life, what you are doing is dedicating your attention to the unity of the cosmos, to the connection between all beings, to the understanding that we are all one.
 Mandalas are, so to speak, simplified and decorated representations of the flower of life.
 Observe, draw and/or paint mandalas it is a beautiful journey of meditation in which one can open and expand their consciousness to this great universal idea that represents the flower of life.
 Sacred geometry comprises various “symbolic representations of the forces of the creation of the universe”.
 Don't miss our next post about metatron's cube and its meaning!

 Do you want to incorporate the Flower of Life into your yoga practice?
-We have the Zafu Round Eco and phoenix mat with beautiful designs of this sacred symbol.
+We have the Zafu Round Eco as well as the phoenix mat with beautiful designs of this sacred symbol.